II-KA/COMP.CS.500-Simple-Webshop/README.md

-# WebDev1 coursework assignment

-A web shop with vanilla HTML, CSS.
-Assignment document can be viewed [here](https://docs.google.com/document/d/1CZQD7p1iZL58KqRfHiVtyYf3V10db09oLxIOy3fRrkI)
+# A super simple web shop with vanilla HTML, CSS

-In short
+## Feares
 Non-logged-in:
 - able to register as a new customer

 Customers:
 - able to add products to cart, modify amount of products in cart and make an order
 - able to see their own orders

 Admins:
 - management of users & products (addition, deletion, modification)
 - able to see all orders

-## On Heroku

-Feel free to check the assignment out at [Heroku](https://webdevgroup61onlineshop.herokuapp.com/index.html) Login with customer (customer@email.com, 0987654321) or admin (admin@email.com, 1234567890) credentials.
-Please don't tinker with the database too inappropriately.

-### The project structure
+## The project structure

 Some of the project structure was provided by course staff.
-Below are the files our group were responsible for.
+Below are the files our group was responsible for.

 ```
 .